Hawke's Bay A&P show to go ahead, without crowds or rides

 The competitors, their supporters, and judges generally made up an influx of 6000 to 7000 people into Hawke's Bay and she hoped a similar number would come this year.

-"We may see a drop off in the sections that attract a more vulnerable 70+ age group."
+"We may see a drop-off in the sections that attract a more vulnerable 70+ age group."

-The Hawke's Bay A & P Show will be held over 21, 22 & 23 October.
+The Hawke's Bay A & P Show will be held October 21-23.
 Information and updates can be found at www.hawkesbayshow.co.nz